Reactions to the death of Kim Jong Il: Democratic People's Republic of Korea

 Korean Central News Agency announced the news, stating on 19 December:

 Images showed that in the streets of Pyongyang, many people wept over Kim's death.
 People could be seen gathering to pay their respects, some kneeling, some wailing, and some beating the ground with their fists.

-The BBC reported that the Korean Central News Agency said people were convulsing with pain and despair at their loss, but would unite behind his successor Kim Jong-un.
-They said that all party members, military men, and the public should faithfully follow the leadership of comrade Jong-un and protect and further strengthen the unified front of the party, military, and the public.
+The BBC reported that the Korean Central News Agency said people were convulsing with pain and despair at their loss, but would unite behind his successor Kim Jong Un.
+They said that all party members, military men, and the public should faithfully follow the leadership of comrade Kim Jong Un and protect and further strengthen the unified front of the party, military, and the public.

 Workplaces and local government offices have organised meetings to create a proper atmosphere of mourning.
-People's Units have emphasised the Last Instructions of Kim Jong-il and groups from schools and workplaces have been visiting statues of Kim Il-sung and other major memorials to pay their respects.
+People's Units have emphasised the Last Instructions of Kim Jong Il and groups from schools and workplaces have been visiting statues of Kim Il Sung and other major memorials to pay their respects.

 Republic of Korea

 After the death was announced, the South Korean military was put on high alert.
 The South's National Security Council, worried that political jockeying in North Korea could destabilise the region, also convened for an emergency meeting.
 President Lee Myung-bak cancelled the rest of his Monday schedule and in a statement, declared, "[f]or the sake of the future of the Republic of Korea, peace and stability on the Korean Peninsula is more important than anything else.
 It should not be threatened by what has happened.
 We must make thorough preparations to maintain peace and stability and continue to work closely with the international community ...
 All citizens are asked to go about their lives without wavering so that peace and stability on the Korean Peninsula will not be hampered".
 No government officials from Seoul paid condolences, according to the Unification Ministry.
-Lee Hee-ho, the 89-year-old widow of former South Korean President Kim Dae-jung, and Hyundai Group Chairwoman Hyun Jeong-eun led a private group of 18 South Koreans on a two-day visit, where state media showed them being greeted by Kim Jong-un on 26 December.
+Lee Hee-ho, the 89-year-old widow of former South Korean President Kim Dae-jung, and Hyundai Group Chairwoman Hyun Jeong-eun led a private group of 18 South Koreans on a two-day visit, where state media showed them being greeted by Kim Jong Un on 26 December.